AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 >[!NOTE]
 >
->The following screenshot shows the activation rate and batch flow runs for the last 30 days instead of the last 24 hours.
+>The following screenshot shows the activation rate and batch dataflow runs for the last 30 days instead of the last 24 hours.
 You can adjust the time frame by selecting **[!UICONTROL Last 30 days]**.

 ![Change lookback date range for activated destinations](../assets/ui/monitor-destinations/dashboard-graph-change-date-range.png)

 Use the arrow icon (![arrow icon](/help/dataflows/assets/ui/monitor-destinations/chevron-up.png)) to expand or dismiss the cards at the top of the screen, which show at-a-glance information about the activation details, based on the destination type - streaming or batch:

 - **[!UICONTROL Streaming activation rate]**: Represents the percentage of received identities that have either been successfully activated or skipped.
 The formula used to calculate this percentage is described further above on this page, in the [Dataflow runs for streaming destinations](#dataflow-runs-for-streaming-destinations) section.
-- **[!UICONTROL Batch failed flow runs]**: Represents the number of failed flow runs in the selected time interval.
+- **[!UICONTROL Batch failed dataflow runs]**: Represents the number of failed dataflow runs in the selected time interval.

 ![Show or dismiss cards at top of page](../assets/ui/monitor-destinations/monitoring-destinations-toggle-arrow.gif)